Ark Alexandra Academy: Academy

 In 2013, the governing body applied with Ark to become an academy.
 On 1 September 2013, ARK William Parker opened, replacing William Parker Sports College, with a capacity of 1400 including a sixth form of 200 places.

 The school shared a sixth form with Ark Helenswood which at its latest inspection was graded Good and shares the highest results, for progress, in East Sussex.

 After becoming an Ark academy, the school received two Section 5 Ofsted inspections each grading the school Requires Improvement and despite encouraging signs of improvement, it was plagued by a falling roll, budget deficits and high staff turnover.
 From its inception as an academy in 2013 to its merger in 2019, the academy had been led by four Principals.
 Daniel Hatley served as the second principal of Ark William Parker, however, he had been appointed as the principal by East Sussex County Council of William Parker Sports College prior to the school's conversion into a Sponsored Academy.
 He later became the Associate Principal and, finally, the Principal again of Ark WIlliam Parker.

 In 2017, Ofsted praised the 'School leaders, governors and members of the academy trust' for 'focusing on the right things' leading to 'already encouraging signs of improvement.'
 However, the academy still maintained its Requires Improvement judgement.

 While the final results of Ark William Parker moved in line with the national average (2018–19), the school had continually performed below the government's floor standards.
 Attendance, however, had improved by 2018 to the joint highest in East Sussex.

-In 2018-19, Ark William Parker achieved the second highest results in Hastings with an average Progress 8 score finishing above the largest academies in Hastings, The St Leonards Academy and The Hastings Academy.
+In 2018–19, Ark William Parker achieved the second highest results in Hastings with an average Progress 8 score finishing above the largest academies in Hastings, The St Leonards Academy and The Hastings Academy.

 Ark Alexandra

 After continual budget deficits, Ark took the contentious decision to bring Ark Helenswood and Ark William Parker together as one school on two sites.

 The Helenswood campus would house KS3, years 7-8 and the William Parker campus years 9-13 which includes the sixth form.
 The Minister approved this proposed merger on 19 December 2018 and on 1 September 2019, Ark Helenswood closed and merged with Ark William Parker.
 Ark Alexandra assumed the legal identity of Ark William Parker with an expanded co-educational capacity of 2100 students across two sites and it opened on 1 September 2019.

 The Principal and Executive Principal of Ark William Parker assumed their same roles at Ark Alexandra Academy and they are assisted by an Associate Regional Principal and a Regional Director.

 In January 2020, the Principal, Stephanie Newman, announced she was stepping back.
 She was appointed in 2017 as the Acting Principal which makes her the longest serving Principal of Ark William Parker.

+In July 2024, a bus driver hired by the school was annoyed by the behaviour of children on his bus, and broke into using abusive languages towards the children.